 As a Congressman, I was proud to vote for the Patient Protection and Affordable Care Act (ACA) in order to increase access to quality care, reform the broken health insurance industry, and save lives.
 By every metric, the ACA was successful at providing more and better healthcare coverage and in lowering costs: more than 20 million previously uninsured Americans now have insurance; average health insurance premiums per family have been reduced by $4,000 per year; insurance companies must now cover pre-existing conditions; parents can keep their children on their health plan until age 26; and overall healthcare spending has kept below pre-ACA projections by a staggering $2.3 trillion dollars over just the first seven years of the program.

 Yet not all Americans benefit from the successes of the ACA, for a variety of reasons.
-Employees are now covering more of the costs of their own insurance (their share of premium costs has gone up some 32% since 2012), many Americans can only afford high-deductible plans, and the costs of prescription drugs and copays continue to climb.
-In the run-up to the final passage of the ACA I was also proud to vote for a public health insurance option, though unfortunately it was removed from the bill in the Senate and the ultimate law was weaker for it.
-A public option would further reduce costs across the board.
+Many Americans can only afford high-deductible plans, employees are now covering more of the costs of their own insurance (their share of premium costs has gone up some 32% since 2012), and the costs of prescription drugs and copays continue to climb.
+In the run-up to the final passage of the ACA, I was also proud to vote for a public health option, though unfortunately it was removed from the bill in the Senate — which refused to stand up to the health insurance industry — and the resulting law was weaker for it.
+I still believe a public option would further reduce costs across the board.
 It would create competition in local markets where one or two health insurance companies enjoy a monopoly.
-And it would allow the government to negotiate with hospitals and pharmaceutical companies to save patients money.
-I support immediately creating a public option plan to expand access to many more uninsured people and cut costs for everyone.
+It would allow the government to negotiate with hospitals and pharmaceutical companies to save patients money.
+And, importantly, having a choice in the public option could have ultimately served as a testbed for a transition to a single-payer health system.
+That is why I support immediately creating a public option plan to expand access to many more uninsured people and cut costs for everyone.

 While the ACA has gone a long way toward stabilizing costs, the overall cost of healthcare remains a burden for millions of American families and individuals.
 I believe Congress and the President should take immediate action to lower costs further.
 One solution to skyrocketing costs of prescription drugs is to allow the importation of cheaper drugs from Canada where our own pharmaceutical firms often sell the same drugs for lower prices.
 For years the state of Maine permitted citizens to reimport drugs from Canada — often saving individuals thousands of dollars each year — until a federal court struck down their law in 2013.
 Now Vermont has passed a law to allow wholesalers to import drugs from Canada, but it is still arguing for the approval of federal government and so has yet to come into effect.
 To give just one example, Canadians pay just $29 per month on a Nasonex prescription, while in the US we pay $105.

 The pharmaceutical companies argue that they need to charge as much as possible to pursue critical research, but I cannot accept that argument when the same drug companies spent $27 billion a year on marketing drugs.
 That’s enough to buy more than 5,000 Super Bowl ads.
 Meanwhile, Americans pay more for insulin than people in any other country — $6000 per year — and that price inexplicably doubled between 2012 and 2016.
 Such profiteering by drug companies must end.
-One way to force drug prices down is to allow Medicare to bargain directly with drug makers — as Medicate and the VA already do, saving over $15 billion every year.
+One way to force drug prices down is to allow Medicare to bargain directly with drug makers — as Medicaid and the VA already do, saving over $15 billion every year.
 Another is stopping the “pay-for-delay” practice that costs $3.5 billion annually by allowing pharmaceutical firms to pay generic drug manufacturers not to go to market after their brand-name drug patent expires.
-If these efforts fail to control the costs of drugs, I would be open to the creation of an entity in the United States akin to Canada’s Patented Medicine Prices Review Board, which has authority to determine maximum prices for patented prescription drugs in Canada, and is part of the reason why Canadians pay so much less than we do.
+We could also use the so-called “march-in rights” granted to the federal government under the Bayh-Dole Act of 1980 to seize patent licenses for prescription drugs developed with public funding when the patent-holder refuses to offer them under reasonable terms.
+That would allow us to distribute those licenses to other manufacturers that would agree to offer them for a lower price.
+If all of these efforts fail to control the costs of drugs, I would be open to the creation of an entity in the United States akin to Canada’s Patented Medicine Prices Review Board, which has authority to determine maximum prices for patented prescription drugs in Canada, and is part of the reason why Canadians pay so much less than we do.

 Finally, we must shore up our entire medical system by taking action against the increasingly dangerous shortage of doctors and nurses in our country.
 The Association of American Medical Colleges projects that by 2030 we could face a doctor shortage of 120,000, with roughly one-third of them primary care physicians.
 Especially as we move toward an integrated national healthcare system, primary care physicians play a critical role in our health system as the gatekeepers to specialist care.
 We can redistribute the $13 billion America’s teaching hospitals receive in federal subsidies toward more primary care residencies, with financial incentives for rural area follow-on assignments, and generally fund additional residency slots.
 We must also strengthen federal incentives and programs like the National Health Service Corps, the Conrad 30 Waiver Program, Public Service Loan Forgiveness, and Title VII/VIII workforce development and diversity programs which aim to recruit a diverse medical workforce and stimulate doctors to take up specialties with particular doctor shortages and to practice in underserved communities.
 The nursing shortage can be addressed by increasing training and educational opportunities (such as through fellowships and loan forgiveness for future nurse educators who commit to teaching in underserved communities), and by incentivizing healthcare organizations to conduct internal reviews about policies regarding nursing staff and implement solutions to prevent burnout and turnover.